-If orbit insertion goes exactly as planned, the first orbit will take 35 hours to complete, as the spacecraft swings out as far as 44,000 kilometers (27,340 miles) from the planet before completing the circuit with an approach to about 400 kilometers (249 miles) above Mars' surface.
-If the trajectory after the orbit-insertion burn is determined to be too different from the intended one, mission controllers have the option of adjusting it with a brief firing of thrusters when the spacecraft is at the most distant point in that first orbit.
+If orbit insertion goes exactly as planned, the first orbit will take 35 hours to complete, as the spacecraft swings out as far as 44,500 kilometers (27,700 miles) from the planet before completing the circuit with an approach to about 300 kilometers (186 miles) above Mars' surface.
+The ground crew will assess the orbiter's health and run a final rehearsal of aerobraking procedures before beginning aerobraking activities.